 Additionally, Mayor Pachal and Council emphasized the importance of robust language training programs to support Langley City’s growing immigrant population.
 “Langley City's population has seen a significant increase as new immigrants arrive in Canada.
 It is essential that we extend our support to these newcomers within our community.
 By doing so, we can further foster Langley City as a vibrant and inclusive community that embraces diversity,” Mayor Nathan Pachal stressed.

 Meetings were also held with MP Tako van Popta, MP Scott Atichison, and MP Brad Redekopp to highlight the need for the Federal government to establish a sustainable infrastructure assets renewal program to replace aging infrastructure.
-“While we have made substantial investments in replacing outdated infrastructure, this endeavor exceeds the financial capacity of local governments.
+“While we have made substantial investments in replacing outdated infrastructure, this endeavour exceeds the financial capacity of local governments.
 Therefore, we require a sustainable infrastructure assets management fund to bolster investment in infrastructure renewal to accommodate our community's rapid growth,” Mayor Pachal stated.

 Shadow Minister of Immigration, Citizenship, and Refugees, Tom Kmiec also agreed to meet with Mayor Pachal and Council to engage in a robust discussion on addressing skilled worker shortages and the need to review foreign student policies.